robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

     class Tensor(CompositeModelTemplate):
         ...
-        volume_selection = {'unweighted_threshold': 25e6,
-                            'use_unweighted': True,
-                            'use_weighted': True,
-                            'bval_ranges': [(0, 1.5e9 + 0.1e9)]}
+        volume_selection = {'b': [(0, 1.5e9 + 0.1e9)]}

-This directive specifies that we wish to use all unweighted volumes (under the unweighted threshold also here defined) and a subset of the weighted volumes, that is, a single b-value range with b-values between b=0 and b=1.5e9 s/m^2.
-It is possible to specify more than one range.
+This directive specifies that we wish to use a subset of the weighted volumes, that is, a single b-value range with b-values between b=0 and b=1.5e9 s/m^2.
+Each key in ``volume_selection`` should refer to a column in the protocol file and each value should be a list of ranges.

 The second method is to add the bound function ``_get_suitable_volume_indices`` to your model definition.
 For example: